BillyBrothers/Portfolio-Optimization/README.md

     2) Insight into diversification risk
     3) Provides overlap insight (if data is highly correlated you lose diversification benefit)

-* What constraints should be applied?
+4) What constraints should be applied?
-* How frequently should the portfolio be rebalanced?
+5) How frequently should the portfolio be rebalanced?
+6) What benchmarks should be used to evaluate the portfolio's performance?
+7) How will transaction costs impact the portfolio's performance?

+### Ideas to consider for user input
 * What is the investor's risk tolerance and investment horizon?
-* What benchmarks should be used to evaluate the portfolio's performance?
-* How will transaction costs impact the portfolio's performance?
 * What optimization method will be used?

 ## Features